 Regular part-time faculty shall be positioned on the salary scale in the same manner as a regular faculty member.
-His/Her salary shall be the biweekly rate times the percentage of a full-time workload consistent with his/her original appointment paid evenly on a biweekly basis.
+His/Her Their salary shall be the biweekly rate times the percentage of a full-time workload consistent with his/her their original appointment paid evenly on a biweekly basis.

-- 11.1.4 Salary Schedule for Temporary Faculty Members - 11.1.4.1 A temporary non-instructional faculty member shall be positioned on the salary scale in the same manner as a regular faculty member.
-His/Her contract salary shall be the biweekly rate times the percentage of a full-time workload for the position times the number of biweekly pays falling within the contract period.
-Temporary non-instructional appointments include a vacation entitlement as outlined in Article 12.2.7. - 11.1.4.2 Effective January 1, 2013, a temporary instructional faculty member shall be paid the flat rate of \$5,868.16 per assigned course consisting of three lecture or equivalent hours per week over the normal fall or spring semester.
+- 11.1.3 Limited term contract Instructors shall be positioned on the salary scale in the same manner as a regular faculty member.
+For part time limited term contract faculty his/her their salary shall be the biweekly rate times the percentage of a full-time workload consistent with his/her their original appointment paid evenly on a biweekly basis. - 11.1.4 Salary Schedule for Temporary Faculty Members - 11.1.4.1 A temporary non-instructional faculty member shall be positioned on the salary scale in the same manner as a regular faculty member.
+His/Her Their contract salary shall be the biweekly rate times the percentage of a full-time workload for the position times the number of biweekly pays falling within the contract period.
+Temporary non-instructional appointments include a vacation entitlement as outlined in Article 12.2.7. - 11.1.4.2 Effective January 1, 2014 April 1, 2019, a temporary instructional faculty member shall be paid the flat rate of \$6,045.98 6,640.99 per assigned course consisting of three lecture or equivalent hours per week over the normal fall or spring semester.
+Effective the first day of the first full pay period after April 1, 201520, by one four percent (14.0%) to \$6,106.44 7,044.76.
+The rate will be adjusted by the 2% GWI again on April 1, 2020, and April 1, 2021.
 The rate for any courses requiring fewer or more hours per week shall be based upon a rate of one-third of the above amount for each hour of teaching per week, for one semester.
-The flat rate shall be increased as follows:

-Effective April 1, 2013, by one percent to \$5926.85 Effective September 1, 2013 or the date of tentative settlement of the parties' Memorandum of Agreement (whichever is later), by one percent to \$5986.12 Effective January 1, 2014, by one percent to \$6045.98.
+The flat rate shall be increased as follows: Effective the first day of the first full pay period after February 1, 2016: Economic Stability Dividend.
+Effective the first day of the first full pay period after April 1, 2016, by one half of one percent (0.5%).
+Effective the first day of the first full pay period after February 1, 2017 by one percent (1.0%), plus the Economic Stability Dividend.
+Effective the first day of the first full pay period after April 1, 2017 by one half of one percent (0.5%).
+Effective the first day of the first full pay period after April 1, 2017 by one half of one percent (0.5%).
+Effective the first full pay period after February 1, 2018 by one percent (1.0%), plus the Economic Stability Dividend.
+Effective the first day of the first full pay period after April 1, 2018, by one half of one percent (0.5%).
+Effective the first day of the first full pay period after April 1, 2018, by one half of one percent (0.5%).
+Effective the first day of the first full pay period after April 1, 2018, by one half of one percent (0.5%).

 The temporary instructional rate shall be paid in biweekly installments over the period of the actual teaching assignment.
 Assignments taught during the normal fall and/or spring semesters will be paid over a period of 16 weeks.
 This duration will be extended or shortened to reflect the period of the actual teaching assignment for courses taught outside of the normal fall and/or spring semesters.